 In Pakistan, you can’t just get a SIM card at any store.
 You must go to certain offices that have the ability to issue SIM cards to foreigners.

 On my 3 trips to Pakistan, I have used Zong 4G Pakistan.
 It’s the best network in Pakistan.
 I’ve never had an issue with their coverage and their 4G speeds average 5-10 Mbps download and up to 16 Mbps upload.
 4G download speed is however capped in Kashmir, it’s around 1 Mbps or less.

 Another option is Jazz, but I’ve not had a reason to try them yet.
-There’s also Telenor, but their coverage is not as good as Zong or Jazz.
+There’s also Telenor, but their coverage is said to be bad.

 The following two stores I have personally used to get tourist SIMs.